List of Coronation Street characters introduced in 2016: Shona Platt

-Shona overhears Gail and Sarah talk about money that David inherited and gave to Anna, as he was responsible for causing Anna's burns in a horrific car accident the previous year.
+Shona overhears David's sister Sarah Platt (Tina O'Brien) and mother Gail Rodwell (Helen Worth) talk about money that David inherited and gave to Anna Windass (Debbie Rush), as he was responsible for causing Anna's burns in a horrific car accident the previous year.
 Shona threatens to tell the police the truth.
-Shona goes to the prison to visit Clayton, her son.
-She tells Clayton the grief she has brought on the Platt family, and reveals to Gail that she is Clayton's mother and that Clayton chose to live with his father, believing that he would not be in prison if she looked after him.
+Shona goes to the prison to visit Clayton Hibbs (Callum Harrison), her son.
+She tells Clayton the grief she has brought on the Platt family by stabbing David's wife Kylie (Paula Lane) to death in the street, and reveals to Gail that she is Clayton's mother and that Clayton chose to live with his father, believing that he would not be in prison if she looked after him.
 Gail agrees not to tell anyone about Shona and Clayton in exchange for her not telling the police about David who tries to kiss her after he gets drunk.
 Gail tries to pay Shona to leave the street, but she refuses, after seeing how upset Roy would be without her.
-After finding out Nathan Curtis (Christopher Harper) is Bethany's fiancé, she goes to his tanning salon and warns her to stay away from him knowing he is a sex trafficker after being involved with him before.
+After finding out Nathan Curtis (Christopher Harper) is David's niece Bethany Platt's (Lucy Fallon) fiancé, she goes to his tanning salon and warns her to stay away from him knowing he is a sex trafficker after being involved with him before.
 Nathan orders someone to beat Shona, and as she is trying to phone the police about Nathan, she is brutally attacked by three men and left for dead.
-After being found by Craig, she is rushed to hospital but discharges herself to help Bethany after she hears Craig talk about how he was on his way to help her, and goes to David to warn him that Bethany is in trouble.
+After being found by Craig Tinker (Colson Smith), she is rushed to hospital but discharges herself to help Bethany after she hears Craig talk about how he was on his way to help her, and goes to David to warn him that Bethany is in trouble.
 In hospital, she is visited by David and they kiss.
 The next day, he finds her at Kylie's grave, and she tells him about Clayton being her son.
 He asks her to leave the street, and she complies.